architecture.rst

 class RandomCollection<V> implements IRandom<V> {

-- items: List<V>
+- values: List<V>

 - weights: List<float>